 Rebates protect Canada's auto industry from retaliatory tariffs

 They could protect the auto industry's supply contracts covering raw materials and parts, which often cross borders several times before a vehicle is finished.
 "That provision in the notice is overwhelmingly directed at the auto industry," said Jesse Goldman, a trade lawyer at Borden Ladner Gervais.
 The Canadian Vehicle Manufacturers' Association needs to do more analysis before commenting on whether drawbacks could protect his industry, President Mark Nantais said.
 Flavio Volpe, president of the Automotive Parts Manufacturers' Association, said some companies that make stainless steel parts or hardened steel tools in Canada could benefit.
-Volpe said just over half of Canadian-made auto parts are exported.
+Volpe said just over half of Canadian-made auto parts are exported.as mentioned in

 collected by :Catlin Logan